TR6 Transmission Tools

 The manual indicates that you need a pretty elaborate tool to remove the center transmission bearing.
 I found this to be not true.
 It would be easier with a special tool, but you don’t absolutely need one.
 Warning: if the center bearing is tough to get off, your transmission should be reassembled and worked on by skilled professionals.

-My experience was that the center bearing was relatively easy to take out with a very small amount of heat and some big-ish hammers and some soft drift material like some scrap aluminium or brass.
+My experience was that the center bearing was relatively easy to take out with a very small amount of heat and some big-ish hammers and some soft drift material like some scrap aluminum or brass.